heatweb/heat-network/README.md

   +/+/+/stat/state = on, off, ok, warning, or alarm<br>
   +/+/+/settings/title = The name of the device<br>
   +/+/+/system/deviceType = device classes, e.g. "pump", "heatweb node" or "airSource heatPump"
-* The networkId can contain dashes to create a network hireachy, as would normall be described by further topic levels.
-E.g. nyNetwork-block1-riser1/...
+* The networkId can contain dashes to create a network hireachy, as would normall be described by further topic levels. <br>
+  E.g. myNetwork-block1/riser1node/riser1node/system/deviceType
 * The publisherId is normally the device itself, the communications node the device is connected to, or is part of, but may be a different device publishing relevant data or commands to the device.